Call Today! Free Immediate Response (818) 781-1570

 The arraignment is the criminal defense attorney's first opportunity to obtain the Criminal Complaint and police reports associated with the arrest.

-Oftentimes, there is additional evidence that is not provided at the arraignment, which the criminal defense attorney will need to request in writing from the prosecuting agency.
+Often, additional evidence is not provided at the arraignment, so the criminal defense attorney must request it in writing from the prosecuting agency.

 For this reason, at the arraignment, the criminal defense attorney will enter a Not Guilty plea on their client's behalf and schedule a pre-trial conference at some point in the future.